geminiplanetimager/gpi_pipeline/documentation/usage/tutorial_pol.rst

 .. _usage-quickstart_pol:

-Tutorial 3: Polarimetry data reduction
+Tutorial 2: Polarimetry data reduction
 #####################################################

-This is a quick tutorial to help new users familiarize themselves with reducing polarization data sets with the GPI pipeline.
-It assumes that you have at least glanced at the **General Reduction Method** in the :ref:`previous tutorial <usage-quickstart>`
+This tutorial helps new users familiarize themselves with reducing polarization data sets from GPI.
+It assumes that you have already read the :ref:`previous tutorial <usage-quickstart>`

-We try to keep the tutorial as general as possible, so that it can be used as a guide for general pol reductions, but it has been designed for use with the sample data set.
+We try to keep this tutorial as general as possible, so that it can be used as a guide for polarimetry reductions in general, but the details have been designed for use with the sample data set.

 Getting the Sample Dataset for this Tutorial